iAbhishek91/google-cloud/Services/COMPUTE-02-app-engine.md

       - When ready deploy it using App engine SDK to App Engine.
       - App Engine automatically scales & reliable serves your web application.
         - Once deployed, app engine may call variety of services - like no-sql db, memcache, task queue, scheduled tasks, search, logs using dedicated APIs.
+    - **quotas** app engine application can consume resources up to certain quotas.
+      - applications daily consumption can be viewed in the google-cloud-console.
+      - Different type of quotas available:
+        - *Free quotas*: fixed amount of each resources for free, once free quota is exceeded you will be billed.
+        - *Daily quotas*: ensures that apps do not over-consumes a resource to the detriment of other apps. (app will throw err if quota is reached.)
+Daily quotas are refreshed at midnight Pacific time.
+        - *Per-minute quotas*: protects your app form consuming all of its resources in very short period of time.
+IMP NOTE: if pp onsumes a resource too quickly an depletes a per minute quota, the word "Limited" appears next to quota page in cloud console.
+      - auto-replenish of resources based on type of quotas.
+      - App Engine will return 403 or 503, this err can be handled by developer.
   - **Flexible**
     - Use flexible only if standard do not work for you.
     - Build and deploy containerized apps(Applications run on docker containers on GCP compute engine VMs) with a click.
 App engine manages these VMs for you and hence its become a PaaS instead of IaaS.
 User only need to choose the geographical location you want to run.
 App engine take care of rest of the things.